What are Omega 3 Fatty Acids?

 - It improves eye health

-- The fatty acid promote brain health during pregnancy and early life
+- The fatty acid promotes brain health during pregnancy and early life

 - It improves risk factors for heart disease